Overview

 Knightstown’s industrial rise began with the opening of the Valentia Slate Quarry in 1816, supplying roof slates for London’s Houses of Parliament and the Paris Opera House.
 In the 1850s the village became the European hub for the trans-Atlantic telegraph cable, a short-lived but fascinating chapter that linked Ireland to North America.
 The Victorian streets that still line the quay echo this era of global connectivity.

-The quarry’s fortunes ended with a catastrophic rock‑fall in 1910, but the site was later commemorated by statues of Our Lady & Bernadette and a grotto opened in 1954.
-The cultural heart of the village is the Valentia Island Heritage Centre, housed in a 150‑year‑old schoolhouse, where exhibitions trace geology, archaeology and social history – including the famous 350‑million‑year‑old tetrapod trackway.
+The quarry’s fortunes ended with a catastrophic rock-fall in 1910, but the site was later commemorated by statues of Our Lady & Bernadette and a grotto opened in 1954.
+Today, the cultural heart of the village is the Valentia Island Heritage Centre, housed in a 150-year-old schoolhouse.
+Open April to September, it provides interactive displays on the island’s geology, the ancient tetrapod footprints and a recreated schoolroom.
+Admission is free, making it an excellent stop for curious travellers of all ages.

 What to See & Do